European Car Brands

 Lotus Logo

-The sports car company Lotus was founded in 1952.
-It uses a yellow circle logo monogrammed with the letters “A,” “B,” and two “C.” All elements are inside a dark triangle with rounded corners above the bright yellow word “LOTUS.”
+The Lotus sports car company was founded in 1952.
+It uses a logo in the form of a yellow circle with a monogram of the letters “A,” “B,” and two “C.” All elements are inside a dark triangle with rounded corners above the bright yellow word “LOTUS.”

 10 Most Popular European Car Brands in the U.S.